Thermal Transport by Electrons and Ions in Warm Dense Aluminum: A Combined Density Functional Theory and Deep Potential Study: Method

 where $T$ is temperature and $e$ is the charge of electrons, and $L_{mn}$ is obtained by the frequency-dependent Onsager coefficients $L_{mn}(\omega)$ as

 We follow the Kubo-Greenwood formula derived by Holst {\it et al.},~\cite{11B-Holst} and $L_{mn}(\omega)$ takes the form of

 where $m_e$ is the mass of electrons, $\Omega$ is the volume of cell, $W(\mathbf{k})$ represents the weight of $\mathbf{k}$ points in the Brillouin zone, $\mu$ is the chemical potential, $\Psi_{i,\mathbf{k}}$ represents the wave function of the $i$-th band with the eigenvalue $\epsilon_{i,\mathbf{k}}$ and $f$ being the Fermi-Dirac function.
-We used the chemical potential $\mu$ instead of the enthalpy per atom, which does not affect the results of electronic thermal conductivity in one-component systems.~\cite{11B-Holst} Note that here we adopted the momentum operator in Eq.~(\ref{Ocoe}) instead of the velocity operator, which introduces additional approximations due to the use of non-local pseudopotentials;~\cite{91B-Read,07JPCM-Knider,05B-Recoules,12B-Vlcek,17PP-French} however, the resulting errors were demonstrated to be sufficiently small for liquid Al.~\cite{07JPCM-Knider} In future works, we will include the additional term caused by non-local pseudopotentials.
+We used the chemical potential $\mu$ instead of the enthalpy per atom, which does not affect the results of electronic thermal conductivity in one-component systems.~\cite{11B-Holst} Note that here we adopted the momentum operator in Eq.~(\ref{Ocoe}) instead of the velocity operator, which introduces additional approximations due to the use of non-local pseudopotentials.~\cite{91B-Read,07JPCM-Knider,05B-Recoules,12B-Vlcek,17PP-French} However, the non-local errors were demonstrated to be sufficiently small (about 3.3\%) for liquid Al~\cite{07JPCM-Knider}, which are considered to be reasonably small in this work.
+In future works, we will include the additional term caused by non-local pseudopotentials.
 We also define the frequency-dependent electronic thermal conductivity as

 In practical usage of the KG method, the delta function in Eq.~(\ref{Ocoe}) needs to be broadened.
 We adopte a Gaussian function~\cite{02E-Desjarlais} and the delta function takes the form of

 Here $\Delta E$ controls the full width at half maximum (FWHM, denoted as $\sigma$) of Gaussian function with the relation of $\sigma\approx2.3548\Delta E$.